2020 Chairwoman’s Challenge launches today

 - One interim landing is permitted during the flight.

 - The pilot in command may take a co-pilot/navigator.
 They may each fly a portion of the route, but all pilots and passengers must be included on the entry/declaration form.

-- Details of the flight should be presented in the form of a written log-book, explaining the purpose and significant of the flight and including documentary evidence (as outlined above).
+- Details of the flight should be presented in the form of a written Challenge Logbook, explaining the purpose and significance of the flight and including documentary evidence (as outlined above).

-- Completed log-books must be with the judges by 31 October 2019 or 21 days after the flight has taken place.
+- Completed Challenge Logbooks must be with the judges by 1 November 2020 or 21 days after the flight has taken place.

 - The judges will take careful note of any difficulties encountered during the flight and will take into account examples of good airmanship.

-See our Awards page for information on other awards on offer this year!
+See our Awards page for information on other awards on offer!